 What Items Will I Need for a Fish Quarantine?

 Your quarantine tank should be a fully separate tank from your main tank.
 A tank divider or breeder box will not meet quarantine needs.
 This tank should have proper filtration and should be fully cycled prior to bringing any fish home.

 Tank Cleaning Supplies

 You will need this to treat external parasites your fish may come home with.
 Ideally, you will use this prophylactically.
 Hikari PraziPro and Seachem ParaGuard are both great picks.
 ParaGuard can also be used to treat external fungal, bacterial, and viral infections.
-You will also need something that is effective against internal parasites, like Seachem Metroplex can be used to make a medicated food, as can 3% plain Epsom salt.

 Water Test Kit